johnfmorton/SuperGeekery-Tag-Stripper/README.md

 # SuperGeekery Tag Stripper

-Inspired by (and pretty much directly ripped from) the Javascript "ify" version by Dustin Diaz.
+SuperGeekery Tag Stripper is an ExpressionEngine utility plugin for stripping HTML tags from text.
+It is compatible with ExpressionEngine versions 2-5\.
+Version 1 compatibility not tested.

-Also uses John Gruber's [URL-matching regex](http://daringfireball.net/2009/11/liberal_regex_for_matching_urls)
+Based on the Javascript "ify" version by Dustin Diaz.
+Also uses John Gruber's [URL-matching regex](http://daringfireball.net/2009/11/liberal_regex_for_matching_urls).

 ## Installation